mikeflynn/hugo-nuevo/README.md

       The file path of the markdown file to post.
   -p string
-      The path of the new blog post. (default "blog/#y/#m/#s.md") -s string
+      The path of the new blog post. (default "blog/#y/#m/#s.md") -publish
+      If true, set the draft status to false.
+  -s string
       Set a custom slug; Defaults to the title.
   -t string